Exeter City's Supporter and Customer Charter season 2021/22

 1.6 The club sincerely hopes and expects that any complaint received regarding customer service can be resolved to the customer's satisfaction and the club will make every effort to do so.

-1.7 After all other opportunities to resolve a complaint have been exhausted the Independent Football Ombudsman (IFO) has been established by the football authorities (The Football Association, The Premier League and the EFL) to receive and adjudicate on complaints which have not been resolved at an earlier stage.
-Any unresolved complaints should be sent by email to contact@TheIFO.co.uk, letter to The Independent Football Ombudsman, Suite 49, 33 Great George Street, Leeds LS1 3AJ or reported by phone to 0800 588 4066.
+1.7 After all other opportunities to resolve a complaint have been exhausted the Independent Football Ombudsman (IFO) has been established by the football authorities (The Football Association, the Premier League and the EFL) to receive and adjudicate on complaints which have not been resolved at an earlier stage.
+Any unresolved complaints should be sent by email to email@example.com, letter to Independent Football Ombudsman, Premier House, 1-5 Argyle Way, Stevenage, Hertfordshire, SG1 2AD or reported by phone to 0330 165 4223.

-1.8 The normal procedure for complaints to the club will be addressed in the first instance by the head of customer relations with the line manager.
-If this is not resolved satisfactorily an appeal should be made to the chair of the football club.
+1.8 The normal procedure for complaints to the club will be addressed in the first instance by the Operations Manager/SLO with the line manager.
+If this is not resolved satisfactorily an appeal should be made.
+Any further appeal should be made to the Chair of the football club.
 The final appeal can be made to the board of directors.
-At every stage the complainant and their representative will be given the opportunity to attend any appeal in person or by written permission.
+At every stage, the complainant and their representative will be given the opportunity to attend any appeal in person or by written submission.